apify/actor-scraper/web-scraper/README.md

 # Leboncoin

 This actor aims to **extract information from leboncoin.fr** using a Chromium browser and french Proxies.
 Data can be exported to various formats such as JSON or CSV.
-You have to option to customise the information you want to extract by modifying the javascript function which is executed on each page.
+You have to option to **customise the information you want to extract** by modifying the javascript function which is executed on each page.

 ## How to Start

-### Setup
+### 1 - Setup
 - On your laptop, simply go to leboncoin and make a search, with all the filters you want, and location you want.
 - Then copy the URL of first page of search results, and paste it in the start-URL of this Actor.
+- Update the field "Page suivante: how many times ?" to paginate deeper in the results.
-- Because leboncoin bans non-french request from its website, you will need to get custom french proxy (See bellow for more details about Proxies).
-Enter your french proxy IPs in the Proxy section
+- Get custom french proxy (See bellow for more details about Proxy) because leboncoin bans non-french request from its website

-### Run
+### 2 - Run & Download
-- Click __Run_
+- Click _Run_

 Then wait for the result to appear in the "dataset" section and download them.